GoodwayGroup/lib-hapi-good-tracer/README.md

 There is a max number of keys that can be active at any time to help with memory concerns.

+The `postResponseCleanup` option is on by default.
+This will delete the cached data associated with the request on a delay (default of `1000 ms`).

 See [node-cache](https://github.com/node-cache/node-cache) for available settings.

 ## Configuration Options